rpmuller/ePubs/WesternPhilosophy.md

 Still sways their souls with that commanding art
 That dazzles, leads, yet chills the vulgar heart.

-And this same hero "hated man too much to feel remorse/' A foot-note assures us that the Corsair is true to human -nature, since similar traits were exhibited by Gensertc, King of the Vandals, by Ezzelino the Ghibelline tyrant, and by a certain Louisiana
+And this same hero "hated man too much to feel remorse."
+A foot-note assures us that the Corsair is true to human -nature, since similar traits were exhibited by Gensertc, King of the Vandals, by Ezzelino the Ghibelline tyrant, and by a certain Louisiana